-Many websites have been set up by and for transgender and nonbinary people pursuing chest reconstruction top surgery to describe their own surgeries and results along with general information.
+Many websites have been set up by and for transgender and non-binary people pursuing transmasculine chest reconstruction/top surgery, to describe their own surgeries and results and provide general information.
 Specialized medical associations and online publications of clinical studies are also reliable sources of information on surgical procedures and results.

 Knowing your rights is an important element in obtaining counseling, treatment, and support.